simcoder/map-api/README.md

 ## Pre-requisites
   a machine with node >= 10 OR a machine with Docker installed
 ## Getting Started with a machine with Docker

 to run project simply paste the following in the terminal `docker-compose up` from the root of this project.

-** I've only tested this with Docker for Mac..
-I beleive Docker for Windows as long as docker compose is included as part of the installation.

 ## Getting Started with a machine without Docker